 Why does my floor expand and contract?

-The most important point to realise is that wood flooring is subject to expansion and contraction of the boards themselves according to the amount of moisture in the local environment.
+The most important point to realise is that wooden flooring is subject to expansion and contraction of the boards themselves according to the amount of moisture in the local environment.

-All houses have their own indoor climate, with that we mean the amount of moisture in the air (humidity). the temperature, the type of heating ad the amount of ventilation.
-Some factors you can control yourself, she are caused by outside conditions.
-In a comfortable home with slight humidity variation through the seasons, wood floors will react by expanding and contracting, and in some instances split in the top layer.
+All houses have their own indoor climate; with that we mean the amount of moisture in the air (humidity), the temperature, the type of heating and the amount of ventilation.
+Some factors you can control yourself, others are caused by outside conditions.
+In a comfortable home with slight humidity variation through the seasons, wooden floors will react by expanding and contracting.

 These changes maybe noticeable during:

-(a) Humid weather, the wood floor may expand
+(a) Humid weather, the wooden floor may expand

-(b) Dry weather, the wood floor may shrink
+(b) Dry weather, the wooden floor may contract

-The seasonal movement is a normal characteristic of wood floors and it never stops, regardless of the age of the wood floor.
+This seasonal movement is a normal characteristic of wooden floors and it never stops, regardless of the age of the floor.

 Can I steam mop my wooden floors?

-Wood and water doe not mix!!
-Excessive amount of water can cause your wood to swell and cup.
-Only use a slightly damp mop to clean the wood floors.
+Wood and water do not mix!
+Excessive amounts of water can cause wood to swell and cup.
+Only use a slightly damp micro fibre mop to clean wooden floors.